Change my preference for a conflicted domain name

 To change your preference:

-1. Head over to this page, the Lodge your preference portal.
-This is where you can also change your preference.
+1. You will need your domain name.
+Head over to this page, the lodge your preference portal.

-2. Login using your existing domain name and its UDAI.
+- Enter your existing domain name and click ‘Sign in’.

 3. Select one of the following preferences: